Christian Rudder

 Christian Rudder (born September 1, 1975) is an American technology entrepreneur and writer known for co-founding the online dating service OkCupid and publishing the site's popular blog posts, which offered insights on dating based on data of user behavior.
 Following OkCupid's sale to the owner of Match.com in 2011, Rudder remained at the company for four years, and in 2014 published the book Dataclysm with further analysis of online dating statistics.
 He left OkCupid in 2015.

 Education

 Rudder graduated from Little Rock Central High School in 1993.
 He attended Harvard University, graduating with a degree in mathematics in 1998.

 Career

 Rudder joined SparkNotes in October 1999, a few months after its founding.
 Rudder was the creative voice of TheSpark.com, which was the viral content arm of SparkNotes during the site's early rise to popularity.
 He became TheSpark's creative director in March 2001.
-Soon after the site's sale to Barnes & Noble, Rudder began building OkCupid with the three founders of SparkNotes founders, Chris Coyne, Sam Yagan, and Max Krohn.
+Soon after the site's sale to Barnes & Noble, Rudder began building OkCupid with SparkNotes founders Chris Coyne, Sam Yagan, and Max Krohn.